 We currently use mason jars in addition to the glasses that we got for our wedding!

-It might be tempting to think that these are small items and you’ll just get them yourself, but all these little items can add up quickly.
+It might be tempting to think that you should just get these small items yourself, but all of these little things can add up quickly.

-Not to mention it gives people who may not be able to give large items as a gift some great options if they want to give you something.
+Plus putting them on your registry gives people who may not be able to give large gifts some great ideas if they want to give you something.

 Here are my other must-haves for a minimalist kitchen: